YamanAburaneh/MachineVision/README.md

-# MachineVision_Quiz - MCTE 4323
+# Machine Vision
-Attched to this repository is an answer notebook for Machine Vision MCTE4323 Quiz 1 and Quiz 2
+Attched to this repository is a machine learning code for:
+- Coin Counting
+- Facial Recongnition using Haar Cascade
+-